Kelvin-Helmholtz instability of AB interface in superfluid 3He: Introduction

 \section{Introduction}

-The Kelvin-Helmholtz instability (KH) is one of the many celebrated instabilities of fluid flow \cite{HydroDynamics}, well-known in classical hydrodynamics since the 1860s \cite{LordKelvin,Helmholtz}.
-The traditional example is described by two horizontal fluid layers of different densities and different velocities parallel to their common interface.
-This state of relative laminar shear flow is stable at low velocities, \textit{i.e.} the interface remains flat and smooth, but an instability develops when the difference in the velocities reaches a critical value.
-Originally the two flows were assumed inviscid, but ever since the incorporation of viscous effects has proven problematic.
-Thus the connection remains complicated between the inviscid model and the countless manifestations of the KH instability of different systems observed in nature.
+The Kelvin-Helmholtz instability (KH) is one of the celebrated instabilities of classical hydrodynamics \cite{HydroDynamics}.
+The traditional example is that of two horizontal fluid layers of different densities flowing at different velocities parallel to their common interface.
+This state of relative laminar shear flow is stable at low velocities, \textit{i.e.} the interface remains flat and smooth, but an instability in the form of an interfacial surface wave develops when the difference in the velocities reaches a critical value.
+Originally \cite{LordKelvin,Helmholtz} the two flows were assumed inviscid, but countless manifestations of the KH instability in different systems illustrate that the instability also survives in viscous settings.

-The instability of the interface separating the two bulk-liquid phases of superfluid $^3$He, the A and B phases, is one of the most extraordinary superfluid examples \cite{KH-Instability} and now a prime laboratory show case of the KH theory \cite{Volovik}.
-The AB interface is a sharp boundary in the distribution of the order parameter of the superfluid state, with a width on the order of the superfluid coherence length.
-The flow of the superfluid components of the A and B superfluids can be truly inviscid, but to account for the coupling with the normal component, which provides the connection to a fixed reference frame, the instability condition has to be reformulated.
-In $^3$He studies the instability has found many useful applications, foremost in measurements of quantized vortex dynamics.
-The goal of this report is to review the agreement between the instability condition and the superfluid measurements.